Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 The flow goes something like this: the better you adapt your survey to respondents, the better the data you collect will be, the more useful insights you'll be able to collect and the more impactful changes you'll be able to make to your company.

-Now that we've cleared up online surveys, let's get stuck into the different types and when you should use them.
+Now that we've cleared up online surveys, let's get into the different types of surveys and when you should use them.
 (We also have a helpful guide on the differences between surveys, polls and questionnaires if you would like a refresher.)

 Satisfied customers are the key to any successful business.
 Ever wondered what your customers thought about you?
 About your products?
-About the weird lady you hired to work in your shop?
+About the quirky lady you hired to work in your shop?

 Look no further.
 Customer satisfaction surveys let you know what customers think about your products, your services, your brand as a whole and pretty much anything else you want to know.